-I. Purpose
+Purpose

-This Insider Trading Policy (the "Policy") provides guidelines with respect to transactions in the securities of ScanSource, Inc. and the handling of confidential information about the Company and the companies with which the Company does business.
-The Company's Board of Directors has adopted this Policy to promote compliance with federal, state and foreign securities laws that prohibit certain persons who are aware of material nonpublic information about a company from: (i) trading in securities of that company; or (ii) providing material nonpublic information to other persons who may trade on the basis of that information.
+This Insider Trading Policy (this "Policy") provides guidelines with respect to transactions in the securities of the Company and the handling of confidential information about the Company and the companies with which the Company does business.
+The Board has adopted this Policy to promote compliance with federal, state and foreign securities laws that prohibit certain persons who are aware of material nonpublic information about a company from: (i) trading in securities of that company; or (ii) providing material nonpublic information to other persons who may trade on the basis of that information.

-II.
 Company-Wide Policy Provision